arnabnandy7/arnabnandy7/README.md

 <h5 align="center">Well, it's time to take a break from the same old "no's" and try something a little more... interesting! ✨</h5>

 <p align="center">
-  That isn't on my bucket list; in fact, it's on my chuck-it list. 🛑❌
+  Unfortunately, I'm volunteering as a taste-tester for my pet's new diet. 🛑❌
 </p>

 <br />